Personal Note from Chuck Pisciotta

 2009 NATIONAL CHILD ADVOCACY AWARD OF THE YEAR

-As a marketing professional and leader, my role on non-profit boards was predominately head of fundraising programs to retain existing and find new donors.
+As a marketing professional, my role on non-profit boards was predominantly head of fundraising programs to retain existing and find new donors.

-I was a board member for 5 years at HANDY, which currently serves 50,000 children in Ft.
+I was the HANDY board for 5 years, which currently serves 50,000 children in Ft.
 Lauderdale and stands for "Helping Abused, Neglected, Disadvantaged Youth."
-At that time, I was a member of Grande Oaks Golf Club and had the bus for the HANDY organization regularly bring out kids to learn how to putt and swing a golf club.
-The kids ended up playing golf on the course and really loved coming to Grande Oaks because it is where they filmed the well-known movie, Caddyshack.
+At that time, I was a member of the Grande Oaks Golf Club and had the HANDY bus regularly bring kids out to learn how to play golf.
+They really loved coming to Grande Oaks because it is the golf club where they filmed the well-known movie, Caddyshack.

-I was a board member for LIFE Concepts, which stood for Living In a Family Environment.
+I was a board member for LIFE Concepts, which stood for Living in a Family Environment.
 In Orlando, we built and managed group homes.
-The project that I enjoyed most was building a large craft center, so that each day buses could bring the physically challenged children in to learn and have fun.
+The project that I enjoyed most was fundraising to build a large craft center, so that each day buses could bring the physically challenged children in to learn and have fun.

-Another aspect of my work was training Executive Directors of non-profits at national NSFRE events.
+Another aspect of my work was training Executive Directors of non-profit organizations at the national NSFRE events.
 I created programs on how to create fundraising programs.
-NSFRE was the National Society of Fund Raising Executives, now the Association of Fundraising Professionals, AFP.
+NSFRE was the National Society of Fundraising Executives, now the Association of Fundraising Professionals, AFP.

-There is a list of all the non-profit organizations that I was involved with on my Linkedin.
+For a list of all the non-profit organizations that I have been involved with, please see my Linkedin.